 When accidents happen on the clock, you will be glad you took the time to put the right coverage in place.
-Filing commercial vehicle insurance claims can be a challenging process, depending on your provider and the nature of the claim, so work with a local independent agent who will advocate for your needs.
+Filing commercial vehicle insurance claims can be a challenging process, depending on your provider and the nature of the claim, so work with a local independent insurance agent who will advocate for your needs.

 If you need new or additional coverage, your agent can help and will make sure you have exactly what your business requires.
 If you’re ready to speak with someone who understands your business needs, find an agent today.